-Experiential Education & Career Services offers a variety of work programs and career services to assist students in building career skills to obtain employment and independently navigate their careers.
+Experiential Education & Career Services offers a variety of internship programs and career services to assist students in building career skills to obtain employment and independently navigate their careers.

-Career services components include
+Experiential Education & Career services components include

-- a career capstone course for juniors and seniors that prepares them to navigate the job search process. - career workshops that allow students to select specific skill-building topics. - networking opportunities with industry professionals through on-campus recruiting events. - career coaching resources providing personalized mentoring on a variety of career-related topics. - work experience programs designed to provide practical experience in a student's chosen field of study while they earn academic credit. - an online job posting system (jwu.experience.com) that students can use to search for jobs.

-Hundreds of employers, representing the business, hospitality culinary and technology fields, visit campus each year to participate in recruiting events and serve as guest lecturers and classroom speakers.
+- a career capstone course for juniors and seniors that prepares them to navigate the job search process. - career workshops that allow students to select specific skill-building topics. - networking opportunities with industry professionals through on-campus recruiting events. - career coaching resources providing personalized advising on a variety of career-related topics. - work experience programs designed to provide practical experience in a student's chosen field of study while they earn academic credit. - online job postings by employers who are looking to hire students for part-time and full-time jobs (on and off campus) as well as internships.
+Go to http://link.jwu.edu > Career > Find a Job. - hundreds of employers, representing the business, hospitality, culinary and technology fields, that visit campus each year to participate in recruiting events and serve as guest lecturers and classroom speakers.
 These activities provide students with a real-world view of industry as well as opportunities to connect with industry professionals and career options.